Toby Price: 2018

 Price's first motorcycle race since breaking his femur was the 2018 Dakar Rally in January.
 He rode consistently for the first 9 stages, but was in a group of riders who took a wrong turn in Stage 10, losing about 50 minutes.

 He then won Stages 11 and 13, coming third overall by 23 minutes.

 In March, he returned to the Adelaide 500, driving in both the Stadium Super Trucks and the new SuperUtes Series.
 He came second overall in the inaugural round of the SuperUtes.
-Price had troubles in the first two rounds of the Stadium Super Trucks, but finished Race 3 in 3rd place.
+Price had troubles in the first two rounds of the Stadium Super Trucks, but finished Race 3 in third place.

 He then raced in the Abu Dhabi Desert Challenge, winning the first stage.
 Price finished seventh overall, after a big crash in Stage 2, and stopping to assist fellow rider Mohammed Balooshi who was unconscious after a crash in Stage 3.

 Toby returned to Australia for the 2018 Finke Desert Race, again attempting the Iron Man Double (Car and Bike titles).
-After Day 1 he was coming second in the Cars, but had a power steering pump failure and did not complete the return leg.
+After Day 1, he was coming second in the Cars, but had a power steering pump failure and did not complete the return leg.
 He led the Bikes all the way on both days, despite a hard fall around the 100 km mark on Day 2.
 He finished over 10 minutes ahead of his nearest rival, taking out a record 6th Bikes title.

 In August, Price came second in the 2018 Atacama Rally in Chile, then second by 6 seconds in the Desafío Ruta 40 in Tucumán, Argentina.

-He won the final round of the FIM Cross-Country Rallies World Championship, the Rallye OiLibya du Maroc, in October, becoming 2018 FIM World Rally Champion.
-Price was the first Australian to ever achieve this title.
+Price won the final round of the FIM Cross-Country Rallies World Championship, the Rallye OiLibya du Maroc, in October, becoming 2018 FIM World Rally Champion.
+He was the first Australian to ever achieve this title.